 For Tao House Fellows, a valuable resource is the availability of the Tao House library, which has holdings in the American theatre.
 At its core are documents and photographs pertaining to the life and works of Eugene O’Neill, as well as manuscripts and manuscript copies of original O’Neill materials.
 Included, as well, are unique collections donated to the Foundation by Sophus Winther, Horst Frenz, Travis Bogard and others.

 Fellows live off-site in comfortable, contemplative surroundings but spend their days at the nearby Eugene O’Neill National Historic Site.
 Housing, including meals, and local transportation is provided by the Foundation.
 Couples can be admitted, but only fellows will be financed.
 Children are not permitted.

 Residencies are available between May 1 and October 31.
+Applications are due on November 15 every year for the following year.
 Each applicant can specify preferred residency dates—from one week to one month, but the length of stay awarded will be determined by the AIR committee, based on various factors.